🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🚢 Walkability + 6.0 -- 20 Kalabaka is compact and walkable, but the steep terrain and distance to the monasteries make walking between sites physically demanding and time-consuming.
+🚢 Walkability + 6.0 -- 20 The town of Kalabaka is compact and walkable, but the monasteries are uphill and typically require a vehicle or long hike.

-πŸ›΅ Scooter/Bike Rental Availability + 4.4 -- 10 Several rental shops in Kalabaka offer e-bikes and scooters, though availability can be seasonal and quality varies significantly.
+πŸ›΅ Scooter/Bike Rental Availability + 5.6 -- 10 Numerous rental shops in Kalabaka offer scooters, ATVs, and bicycles mainly for visiting the monasteries.

 πŸ“‘ CONNECTIVITY